-- Through the Client Security Software wizard - · Through the Administrator Utility - · Using scripts - Through the BIOS interface (ThinkCentre computers only)
+- Through the IBM Client Security Setup Wizard - Through the Administrator Utility - · Using scripts - Through the BIOS interface (ThinkCentre computers only)

 It is important to have a strategy for creating and maintaining the administrator password.
-The administrator password can be changed if it is compromised or forgotten-- but not without impact to the administrator.
+The administrator password can be changed if it is compromised or forgotten.

 For those familiar with Trusted Computing Group (TCG) concepts and terminology, the administrator password is the same as the owner authorization value.
-Since the administrator password is associated with the IBM Embedded Security Chip it is sometimes also referred to as the hardware password.
+Since the administrator password is associated with the IBM Embedded Security Subsystem it is sometimes also referred to as the hardware password.